 The Red Lion Inn’s Wine Menu, Craft Beers & Spirits

 Our server, Kathy, made us feel right at home.
 Even though there were dozens of guests in the dining room, we truly felt as though we had Kathy’s full attention.

 The Red Lion Inn partners with five craft beer breweries in the Berkshires.
-Jim ordered a Berkshire Blonde Ale from Berkshire Breweries in Great Barrington.
+My guest ordered a Berkshire Blonde Ale from Berkshire Breweries in Great Barrington.
 At Kathy’s recommendation, I opted for a hot cider spiked with bourbon made by Berkshire Mountain Distillers in nearby Sheffield.
 We love sampling locally made beverages and both were simply delicious.